About Us

 Maple Bear schools offer full Canadian programs utilizing Canadian methodology and curriculum developed by our own experts from the ground up for preschool, elementary, and high school.

-The head office of Maple Bear Global Schools Ltd is located in North Vancouver, Canada.
+The head office of Maple Bear Global Schools Ltd. is located in North Vancouver, Canada.

-The economies of Eastern and Central Europe countries have been developing at a rapid rate for the past decades.
+The economies of Eastern and Central European countries have been developing at a rapid rate for the past decades.
 Local companies have expanded into international markets and international corporations are setting up offices locally.
 This dynamic has enhanced the cultural identity of the region and increased the demand for educated, locally-based global citizens who are fluent in English.

-Maple Bear CEE leaders believe that education is the cornerstone institution that will have the most positive impact on the future of the region – not only from an economical point of view but with regard to addressing the main challenges humanity faces as well.
+Maple Bear leaders believe that education is the cornerstone institution that will have the most positive impact on the future of the CEE region – not only from an economical point of view but with regard to addressing the main challenges humanity faces as well.

 The Story of Maple Bear